chris7444/ansible-docker-ucp/README.md

 | simplivity\_username    | Username to log in to the Simplivity Omnistack appliances.
 It might include a domain, for example, ' [administrator@vsphere.local](mailto:administrator@vsphere.local)'.
 Note: The corresponding password is stored in a separate file (```group_vars/vault```) with the variable named ```simplivity_password```. |
 | omnistack\_ovc          | List of Omnistack hosts to be used, in list format, i.e. ['```omni1.local```','```onmi2.local```',...] |
 | rest_api_pause          | TODO: Default value is 10 |
 | backup\_policies        | List of dictionaries containing the different backup policies to be used along with the scheduling information.
 Any number of backup policies can be created and they need to match the ```node_policy``` variables defined in the inventory.
 Times are indicated in minutes.
 All months calculations use a 30-day month.
 All year calculations use a 365-day year.
-The format is as follows: The format is as follows:
+The format is as follows.
 ```
 backup\_policies:
  - name: daily'